Anumol12345/learnForms/README.md

 User authentication and authorization.
 RESTful API for CRUD operations.
 Responsive and dynamic frontend with Angular.
-MySQL database for data persistence.
+MongoDB database for data persistence.
 Error handling and input validation.
 Token-based authentication (e.g., JWT).